 - To reduce camera shake, support your body or the camera on a solid object such as a table, tree, or wall. - Although there are individual differences among photographers, the shutter speed for a handheld camera is generally 1/(focal length ×1.5).
 For example, it is 1/75 of a second for a focal length of 50 mm and 1/150 of a second for 100 mm.
-A tripod should be used for shutter speeds slower than this. - When using a telephoto lens, a tripod that is heavier than the total weight of the camera and lens is recommended to avoid camera shake.
+Use a tripod or the Shake Reduction function (p.47) when using a lower shutter speed. - When using a telephoto lens, a tripod that is heavier than the total weight of the camera and lens is recommended to avoid camera shake. - Do not use the Shake Reduction function when using the camera on a tripod.